| Client-side object | |

 Examples

 Example 1.
 The following example shows a form with several elements.
-When the user clicks button2
+When the user clicks button2, the function showElements displays an alert dialog box containing the names of each element on the form myForm.

 function showElements(theForm) {